HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 PCB Stackup

-• Controlled-impedance traces for HDMI (100 Ω differential)
+• Controlled-impedance 100Ω differential traces for HDMI

-• RF microstrip or stripline structures
+• RF microstrip or stripline structures for RF routing

 Shielding Components